selfrefactor/rambda/files/NOTES.md

+REFs

+Simplify typing for non-curried methods.
+The goal is to make typings more readable and easier to understand and maintain.
+The main goal of Rambda methods is to be used inside `R.piped` chain.
+===

 export type Expect<T extends true> = T export type ExpectTrue<T extends true> = T export type ExpectFalse<T extends false> = T